NickNetworks/AHKCloudCompiler/README.md

 * `captcha`: If this is set to true, the application will use captcha verification before compiling the script. `(Note: This feature is not yet implemented)`
 You can modify these options as per your requirements.

-## Note
+## Footnotes
-This project is set up to be run on a Windows system because of its use of the AutoHotkey Compiler.
+* This project is set up to be run on a Windows system because of its use of the AutoHotkey Compiler.
 The compiler will be run using wineconsole if the project is run on a non-Windows system, and set `os.environ["DISPLAY"] = ":0.0"` however it may require additional setup not covered in this README depending on your enviroment.
 It was breifly tested on Linux Mint 21 (Cinnamon) and Ubuntu Server 21
+* There are some stipulations as to which versions of AHK are supported by the most recent version of Ahk2Exe. tl;dr no 1.0 version are supported, for more information about those stipulations please see [here](https://github.com/AutoHotkey/Ahk2Exe/issues/98)

 ## Dependencies
 * flask